on-nix/python/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# Why

+To scale the Python ecosystem on Nix to every package and version ever published on the [Python Packaging Index][PYPI], while keeping the user interface extremely simple.

+You no longer require to become a [Nix][NIX] expert in order to embed the benefits of [Nix][NIX] in to your [Python][PYTHON] projects.

 # Applications vs Libraries

 On Python, projects can offer two types of components: